MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

+* create separate errors for signing up when there already is an existing email account vs an existing username throw new Error('The username can only letters (a-z), numbers (0-9), dashes, underscores and'
++ ' periods (-_.)');

 * restrict usernames to only have certain characters
 * login with email or username
 * internal server error for new user trying to login but doesn't exist?